SharePoint/sp-dev-docs/docs/spfx/extensions/basics/tenant-wide-deployment-extensions.md

 ---
 title: Tenant Wide Deployment of SharePoint Framework Extensions
-description: Activating SharePoint Framework extensions across tenant from centralized location. ms.date: 08/30/2018 ms.prod: sharepoint
+description: Activating SharePoint Framework extensions across tenant from centralized location. ms.date: 12/16/2019 ms.prod: sharepoint
 localization_priority: Priority
 ---

-# Tenant Wide Deployment of SharePoint Framework Extensions
+# Tenant-wide Deployment of SharePoint Framework Extensions

 Tenant Wide Deployment option for SharePoint Framework Extensions is supported for application customizers and for List View Command Sets.
-It provides an easy option for tenant app catalog managers to manage which extensions are activated by default across the tenant or based on web / list templates used in the sites.
+It provides an easy option for tenant App Catalog managers to manage which extensions are activated by default across the tenant or based on web / list templates used in the sites.

 > [!NOTE]
 > SharePoint Framework extensions are supported with modern experiences regardless of the actual site template used when content site was created.